 How to Avoid Dry Well Clogs

 If your well is already clogged, you may need to scrape the walls till you can get enough outflow to drain the basin dry, allowing for further cleaning.
 Alternately, you may need to pump the water out to get at the source of the clog.
-Your local box store should have a suitable pump that you can rent, but you'll also need to figure where you're going to pump this debris-filled water.
+Your local box store should have a suitable well pump that you can rent, but you'll also need to figure where you're going to pump this debris-filled water.
+Installing or replacing a well pump can cost around $2500.

 Usually, rigorous cleaning of the interior walls will be enough to resume adequate draining.
 In some cases, soil compaction may have dramatically reduced the rate of drainage.
 When this happens, you'll probably need to call in the pros.
 The easiest answer may very well be to dig an entirely new well, but you'll still need to safely close your well and dispose of any dangerous waste.